 Staff are available at the beginning and end of the school day if you wish to speak to us about any school issues.
 Thank you for your continued support.

 Scroll down to the bottom of the page to see week to week information about what we get up to in class and don't forget that you can also find us on Twitter!

 At the end of each topic, the children will also develop the skills to remember, celebrate and respond to what they have learned.

-This term we will continue to develop the skills that we learned in Autumn 1 and 2 and continue to look at more complex spelling patterns in our phonics and explore different sentence types and punctuation in our writing.
-We will also begin to use coordination (and, or, but) and subordination (if, that, because, when) to extend our sentences and we will begin to develop our understanding of nouns, adjectives and verbs.
-We have also begun to learn to use cursive handwriting.
+This term we will continue to develop the skills that we learned in Autumn 1 and 2 and continue to look at more complex spelling patterns in our phonics.
+We will be exploring different sentence types and punctuation in our writing.
+We will also be using coordination (and, or, but) and subordination (if, that, because, when) to extend our sentences and we will begin to develop our understanding of nouns, adjectives and verbs.

-This term our maths facts will focus on number bonds to 20 and we will begin to learn our 2x, 5x and 10x tables.
-We will also spend time exploring place value (recognising, identifying and representing numbers to 100) and addition and subtraction (including the use of inverse operations to find the missing number) and multiplication and division facts.
+This term our maths facts will focus on learning our 2x, 5x and 10x and 10xtables.
+We will continue exploring place value (recognising, identifying and representing numbers to 100) and addition and subtraction (including the use of inverse operations to find the missing number) and multiplication and division facts.
 The children will also learn to choose strategies and apparatus to help them at various parts of their learning journey.
 Each week, the children will experience a range of fluency, reasoning and problem solving activities.